petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/relationships/defining-object-relationships.md

 {bdg-secondary}`For 7.4 U47+/GA47+`

-In some scenarios, you may want to make relationship fields mandatory.
+Objects on the child side of a one-to-many relationship inherit relationship fields.
+In some scenarios, you may want to make these fields mandatory.
 For example, if you're creating a Ticket object, you may want to define a mandatory relationship field for selecting an 'assignee'.
 Or if you want to [restrict access to object data](../using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md) by account, you should make the object's relationship with the account object mandatory.

 Follow these steps to make a relationship field mandatory: